jpwhalley/PCAWG-QC_Graphs/README.md

 # PCAWG-QC_Graphs
 Python 2.7.11 code used in producing graphs for the PCAWQ-QC paper.
 Packages required are numpy version 1.10.4, scipy version 0.17.0 and matplotlib version 1.5.1.
 Other versions may work, though these are the ones I used.

+There are two versions, a Jupyter notebook and also a stand alone python script.
+Installation of Jupyter and iPython, in which I ran these scripts, can be done using Anaconda's website: https://www.continuum.io/downloads

+Description of the code is as follows:

 Imports the QC measures in the form of a tsv file (Supplementary Table 1 in the PCAWG-QC paper), calculates which pass for each QC measure and gives a star rating.
 Various graphs to show various quality measures are also plotted.

 INPUT: TSV files containing the data, metadata file linking the projects to tissure types.
 Numerical calculations are done using the numpy and scipy.stats packages.
 Graphs are plotted using matplotlib.pyplot package.
+Also, collections.Counter is needed for manipulation of the data.

 FUNCTION: star_rating(data)